Education in India

 • To pass any of the semester examinations a candidate must have passed in all the subjects of that Semester as per the provisions mentioned in the preceding rules.

-The results of the candidates appearing at the 10th Semester of shall not be declared unless and until the candidate has been declared passed in all the papers up to 9th Semester examination.
+The results of the candidates appearing in the 10th Semester shall not be declared unless and until the candidate has been declared passed in all the papers up to the 9th Semester examination.

-• A candidate, for being eligible for the Semester examination, must have completed the requisite 75% attendance in the given semester.
+• A candidate, to be eligible for the Semester examination, must have completed the requisite 75% attendance in the given semester.

 Eligibility for Admission to the Semesters

-• A candidate, in order to be eligible for admission for the next Semester, must have successfully kept the term for the preceding Semester, irrespective of the result of the Semester examinations.
+• A candidate, to be eligible for admission for the next Semester, must have successfully kept the term for the preceding Semester, irrespective of the result of the Semester examinations.

-• Maximum of 3 (three) theory papers may be allowed as back papers in a particular Semester.
+• A maximum of 3 (three) theory papers may be allowed as back papers in a Semester.
 A candidate will be allowed to clear his or her back paper or papers within the prescribed limit of 8 years from the date of admission in the First semester in either of the courses.

 A candidate who could not appear or failed in any semester examination will be allowed to clear the same as follows: